Padarayanapura incident an act of 'goondaism': Karnataka CM BSY; directs strict action

 Padarayanapura has been sealed to contain the spread of the novel coronavirus.
 Stating that about 54 people have been arrested in connection with the incident, the Chief Minister said, according to Home Minister four more people will be arrested.

 "I have issued directions to take all necessary stringent action within the framework of law.
-The Home Minister and senior officials are at it," he said, adding that such incidents had not happened in the past, such goonda act of taking law into hand cannot be tolerated, strict measures will be taken so that such incident don't repeat.
+The Home Minister and senior officials are at it," he said, adding that such incidents had not happened in the past, such goonda act of taking law into hand cannot be tolerated, strict measures will be taken so that such incident doesn't repeat.

 Responding to a question, the Chief Minister said whoever has committed mistake will be punished, there was no question of Hindu, Muslim or Christian in it.
 "An act of taking law into hands will not be tolerated, this message has to go to people across the state.
 In this view strict measures will be taken," he said.